useidel/signal-desktop-fedora/README.md

 The current build requires internet access and the additional repo https://rpm.nodesource.com/pub_16.x/fc/$releasever/$basearch

+It looks like Fedora versions below 35 do not work with signal-desktop of version above 30.

 It is worth matching the version from nodesource with the one shipped by the fedora distribution.